MartinVerniere/project-management-platform/README.md

 ### Collaboration

 * Authentication
+* Add/remove users to projects
+* Create tasks, and assign tasks to yourself or other users
-* Comments
+* Comment on tasks
-* User assignments
-* Email notifications
+* Email notifications of events (assigned to task, added to project, etc.)